jgm/cheapskate/README.markdown

 lines).
 Laziness also affects lists.
 However, we can have a code block, ATX header, or horizontal rule between two paragraphs without any blank lines.

+### Link references

+Link references may occur anywhere in the document, even in nested list contexts.
+They need not be at the outer level.

 ## Installing